IAMconsortium/nomenclature/doc/source/user_guide.rst

 The top-level function :func:`process` takes both of the above classes as input along with data in form of a :class:`pyam.IamDataFrame`.
 The input data is aggregated using the RegionProcessor and validated using DataStructureDefinition.
-Details are covered in :ref:`minimum_working_example`.

 .. toctree::
   :maxdepth: 3